RockefellerArchiveCenter/reading-room-manual/index.md

 ## COVID Policies

-The Rockefeller Archive Center has the COVID-19 Prevention Policy for Researchers and Visitors available on the Archive Center’s [website](www.rockarch.org).
+The Rockefeller Archive Center has a COVID-19 Prevention Policy for Researchers and Visitors available on the Archive Center’s [website](www.rockarch.org).
 This policy outlines the actions that will be required of researchers and visitors who want or need to be onsite at the Archive Center.

 ## Reading Room Policies